SwingbyProtocol/swips/roadmap.md

 ### Q4: Chaos-MainNet Launch

-A live network offering bidirectional BTC swaps to Ethereum will launch.
+A live network offering bi-directional BTC swaps to Ethereum will launch.
+The first BTC token supported will be WBTC to create a WBTC <> BTC cross-chain bridge.

 ### Q4: ERC20/Stablecoins TestNet

-The test network offering bidirectional integration with Ethereum ERC20 tokens, including stablecoins, will launch.
+The test network, offering bidirectional integration with Ethereum ERC20 tokens, including stablecoins, will launch.

 ### Q4: Market Buyback of Fee Distributions